mazogi/CC201/README.md

-# Kubernetes intro labs and materials
+# Docker, Kubernetes, and OpenShift intro labs and materials